 - You might want your qualifications to be evaluated in the UK so that your prospective employer could see at once how your degree compares to a similar degree from a British University.
 Use this resource to help you with the task.

-- It might be even worth coming over to the country for a short while to be available for face-to-face interviews if you can.
+- It might even be worth coming to the country for a short while to be available for face-to-face interviews if possible.

-- Use the help of a professional recruitment agency that specialises in international recruitment.
+- Use the help of a professional recruitment agency that specializes in international recruitment.